-Here are some more atmospheric pix of the deep South, Natchez to be exact.
-I spoke at a conference at the Monmouth Plantation over the weekend.
-Everyone was lovely, welcoming and hospitable, and I feel like I made about 80 new friends.
-In the coffee shop downtown yesterday, I met a woman who did her Ph.D. dissertation on Flannery O'Connor.
-I made the sign of the cross, made as if to genuflect, and grasped her hand as if it were a first-class relic.
+I spoke at a conference at the Monmouth Plantation in Natchez, Mississippi over the weekend.
+In a downtown coffee shop yesterday, I met a woman who did her Ph.D. dissertation on Flannery O'Connor.
+I made the sign of the cross, then grasped her hand as if it were a first-class relic.